Mike Hartman

 Michael Jay Hartman (born February 7, 1967) is an American former professional ice hockey player who played in 397 games in the National Hockey League (NHL) for 13 seasons the Buffalo Sabres, Winnipeg Jets, Tampa Bay Lightning, and New York Rangers.
 He was drafted in the seventh round, 131st overall, by the Sabres in the 1986 NHL Entry Draft.

 Hartman played Canadian junior hockey with the Belleville Bulls and North Bay Centennials of the Ontario Hockey League, where he compiled 102 points and 473 penalty minutes in 138 games.
 Hartman represented the United States at the 1987 World Junior Ice Hockey Championships and appeared for the Sabres later that same year, as he amassed six points in 17 National Hockey League (NHL) games.
 In 1994, he was originally left off the Stanley Cup along with teammate Ed Olczyk because they did not play the 41 regular season games or 1 game in the finals.
-Rangers protested saying Hartman and Olczyk had missed time due injuries, and should be on the Stanley Cup.
-NHL agreed and later added their names.
+Rangers protested saying Hartman and Olczyk had missed time due to injuries, and should be on the Stanley Cup.
+The NHL agreed and later added their names.

 In 1995 he was inducted into the Michigan Jewish Sports Hall of Fame.
 On April 29, 2012 Hartman was inducted into the National Jewish Sports Hall of Fame and Museum in a ceremony in Commack, N.Y.